- Symptoms & Signs

 In general, about half of all people diagnosed with congestive heart failure will survive 5 years.
 About 30% will survive for 10 years.

 In patients who receive a heart transplant, about 21% of patients are alive 20 years later.

 Heart failure is a condition in which the heart does not pump enough blood and oxygen to the organs and tissues of the body.
 As a result, the organs in the body do not get the blood they need and fluids back up in the body.

 Heart failure does not mean the heart has stopped beating; it simply means the heart has failed to work as it should.

 What Are Symptoms of Congestive Heart Failure?

 Early on, patients with heart failure may have no symptoms.
-As the condition progresses and worsens, symptoms may include:
+As the condition progresses and worsens, symptoms may include the following: